h2oai/h2o-3/h2o-docs/src/product/flow/README.md

-#Introduction

-This guide will walk you through how to use H2O's web UI, H2O Flow.
-To view a demo video of H2O Flow, click <a href="https://www.youtube.com/watch?feature=player_embedded&v=wzeuFfbW7WE" target="_blank">here</a>.

-##About H2O Flow
+#Flow Web UI

 H2O Flow is an open-source user interface for H2O.
-It is a web-based interactive computativiewonal environment that allows you to combine code execution, text, mathematics, plots, and rich media in a single document, similar to <a href="http://ipython.org/notebook.html" target="_blank">iPython Notebooks</a>.
+It is a web-based interactive environment that allows you to combine code execution, text, mathematics, plots, and rich media in a single document, similar to <a href="http://ipython.org/notebook.html" target="_blank">iPython Notebooks</a>.

 With H2O Flow, you can capture, rerun, annotate, present, and share your workflow.
 H2O Flow allows you to use H2O interactively to import files, build models, and iteratively improve them.
 Based on your models, you can make predictions and add rich text to create vignettes of your work - all within Flow's browser-based environment.